Are you separating and you or your partner are entitled to share options?

 - European options which allow for the option to only be exercised on the expiration date.

-Usually the options that are granted do not vest immediately and the employee will only be entitled to the options after some time and often over a period of years.
+Usually, the options that are granted do not vest immediately and the employee will only be entitled to the options after some time and often over a period of years.
 The shares are said to have vested on the date which the employee becomes entitled to the beneficial interest in the option, that is, the date the options are exercisable.
 However, it may be that, pursuant to the agreement between the employer and employee, there are still restrictions on the transfer of the options (e.g. that they cannot be transferred to another person or that they can only be transferred for a specific price).
 Vested options constitute those options where the vesting criteria have been satisfied (e.g. the specified period of time has passed or the employee remains gainfully employed by the employer) and the employee is able to exercise the option, but has not done so.
-An option is unvested when the vesting criteria has not yet been met.
+An option is unvested when the vesting criteria have not yet been met.

 The exercise date refers to the date on which the option is exercised, that is, the shares are purchased by the employee that is the subject of the option.